 If you are still relatively new to coffee drinking, it is important to understand that not all coffee is created equal.
 And one person’s preference may not align with yours.
 That’s why it’s good practice to try coffee from several different regions, or origins.

 Along with different origins and roasts, you may find that you prefer coarse ground coffee or fine ground coffee.
+Or perhaps you would like whole coffee beans that you can grind at home.
 Give both a try and see what differences you notice.

 - Add Milk and Sugar